Your pathway to a Curtin University Master Degree

 Guaranteed Internship Program

-Curtin College offers a guaranteed internship to all Graduate Certificate students.
-This unique program allows students to gain valuable industry knowledge and experiences, resulting in a competitive advantage over fellow graduates.
+Curtin College offers a guaranteed internship to all Graduate Certificate students, in partnership with Navitas Professional.
+This unique program is optional and allows students to gain valuable industry knowledge and experiences, resulting in a competitive advantage over fellow graduates.

 If you have…